Independence of Croatia

-The independence of Croatia was a process started with the changes in the political system and the constitutional changes in 1990 that transformed the Socialist Republic of Croatia into the Republic of Croatia, which in turn proclaimed the Christmas Constitution, and held the 1991 Croatian independence referendum.
+The independence of Croatia was a process started with the changes in the political system and the constitutional changes in 1990 that transformed the Socialist Republic of Croatia into the modern Republic of Croatia, which in turn proclaimed the first Constitution of Croatia, and held the 1991 Croatian independence referendum.

 After the country formally declared independence in June 1991 and the dissolution of its association with Yugoslavia, it introduced a three-month moratorium on the decision when urged to do so by the European Community and the Conference on Security and Cooperation in Europe.
 During that time the Croatian War of Independence started.

 On 8 October 1991, the Croatian Parliament severed all remaining ties with Yugoslavia.
 The Badinter Arbitration Committee had to rule on the matter.
 Finally, Croatian independence was internationally recognized in January 1992, when both the European Economic Community and the United Nations granted Croatia diplomatic recognition, and the country was accepted into the United Nations shortly thereafter.